 Best Memory Cards For 4k Video

-Although 4k video seems like a lot of data, the video bitrate is only 100Mbps.
-This translates to a 12.5MB/s data stream.
+Although 4 K video seems like a lot of data, the video bitrate is only 100Mbps, translating to a 12.5MB/s data stream.

-A U3 rated card can maintain a minimum stream of 30MB/s, so all you’ll need for 4k video is a U3 UHS-I card.
+A U3-rated card can maintain a minimum stream of 30MB/s, so all you’ll need for a 4k video is a U3 UHS-I card.

 Maximum Video Record Times by Memory Card Size

-This chart shows the various bitrates and the amount of record time you can get from various sizes of memory cards.
+This chart shows the various bit rates and the amount of record time you can get from memory cards of various sizes.

 Resolution | Format | Bitrate | 32GB | 64GB | 128GB | 256GB |